JavierGonzalez/BMP/README.md

 ### 8) How does this compare to a foundation?

 The BMP can be considered a "shareholder meeting” or a foundation.
 But it will be an on-chain foundation and, therefore, indestructible and stable in the long-term.

-Foundations instantiated by permission of nation-states are subject to national laws, legal processes and human politicking.
-They can be legally corrupted.
-But the BMP only recognizes proof-of-work.
-The BMP is as resistant to the interference of legacy middlemen, such as nation-states, as the Bitcoin Cash blockchain itself.

 ### 9) How can I as a non-miner signal support for the BMP and encourage miners to use it?